simuxakadiscgolfgod/Turing-Data-Projects/Main-Analysis-Types/AB-Testing/README.md

 ### New Year Campaign
 Null hypothesis: There is no significant difference between NewYear_V1 and NewYear_V2 conversion rates.
 Alternative hypothesis: There is a significant difference between NewYear_V1 and NewYear_V2 conversion rates.
-Our calculated p-value <0.01, therefore we can reject the null hypothesis with 99% confidence, which means that out of 100 samples from each distribution only 1 will be a false positive.
+Our calculated p-value <0.01, therefore we can reject the null hypothesis with 99% confidence, which means that out of 100 samples from each distribution less than 1 will be a false positive.
 ![alt-text](https://github.com/simuxakadiscgolfgod/Turing-Data-Projects/blob/dca6f1701ea1fe12dc62aedc1f07913625fd6e4f/Main-Analysis-Types/AB-Testing/newyear_abtest.png)

 ### Black Friday Campaign